Charles Goodyear: Marriage and early career

 In the line of these, he discovered that rubber dipped in nitric acid formed a surface cure, and he made many products with this acid cure which were held in high regard, and he even received a letter of commendation from Andrew Jackson.

 Exposure to harsh chemicals, such as nitric acid and lead oxide, adversely affected his health.
 Once, he nearly suffocated himself by gas generated in his laboratory.
 Goodyear survived, but the resulting fever came close to taking his life.

 Together with an old business partner, he built up a factory and began to make clothing, life preservers, rubber shoes, and a great variety of rubber goods.
 They also had a large factory with special machinery, built at Staten Island, where he moved his family and again had a home of his own.
 Just about this time, when everything looked bright, the panic of 1837 came and swept away the entire fortune of his associate and left Goodyear penniless.

-His next move was to go to Boston, where he became acquainted with J. Haskins, of the Roxbury Rubber Company.
-Goodyear found him to be a good friend, who lent him money and stood by him when no one would have anything to do with the visionary inventor.
-A man named Mr. Chaffee was also exceedingly kind and ever ready to lend a listening ear to his plans, and to also assist him in a pecuniary way.
-About this time it occurred to Mr. Chaffee that much of the trouble that they had experienced in working India Rubber might come from the solvent that was used.
-He therefore invented a huge machine for doing the mixing by mechanical means.
-The goods that were made in this way were beautiful to look at, and it appeared, as it had before, that all difficulties were overcome.
+His next move was to go to Boston, where he became acquainted with J. Haskins of the Roxbury Rubber Company.
+Goodyear found him to be a supportive associate who lent him money and continued to assist him when others declined involvement with his work.
+A man named Mr. Chaffee was also helpful and willing to listen to his plans, as well as to provide financial assistance.
+Around this time, Mr. Chaffee suggested that many of the difficulties encountered in working India rubber might result from the solvent being used.
+He subsequently devised a large machine to perform the mixing by mechanical means.
+The goods produced in this way were visually appealing, and it again appeared that the existing difficulties had been resolved.

 Goodyear discovered a new method for making rubber shoes and received a patent which he sold to the Providence Company in Rhode Island.
 However, a method had not yet been found to process rubber so that it would withstand hot and cold temperatures and acids, and so the rubber goods were constantly growing sticky, decomposing and being returned to the manufacturers.